aws-samples/feature-store-end-to-end/README.md

 To destroy the AWS resources created as part of this example, complete the following two steps:
 1. Run the [notebooks/5_cleanup.ipynb](./notebooks/5_cleanup.ipynb) to delete S3 objects and SageMaker endpoint (these are resources not created by the CloudFormation template).

 2. Go to CloudFormation in the AWS console, select `expedia-feature-store-demo-v2` and click 'Delete'.
+Verify all the resources (S3 buckets, SageMaker notebook, SageMaker endpoint, Lambda, DynamoDB) are indeed deleted.

 ## Security